 The Solar Trader license allows a Solar Envoy to buy, sell and carry "rare goods" on behalf of their employer.
 "Rare goods" as defined by this license is an umbrella term that covers alien artefacts, rare ecosystemic goods, rare technologies, works of art and exotic natural compounds that are illegal to trade in the vast majority of legislations.
-Under this license, however, a Solar Envoy never owns the goods they are carrying, which remain under the possession of a commune.
+Under this license, however, a Solar Envoy never owns the goods they are carrying, as they remain under the possession of a commune.
 A Solar Trader License is often paired with a Legate License.
-Solar Trader Licenses are not officially accepted by all worlds: Mundis in particular is known to treat Solar Traders as mere smugglers despite being part of the Samaris Accords.
+Solar Trader Licenses are not officially accepted by all worlds: Mundis in particular is known to treat Solar Traders as mere smugglers despite having signed the Samaris Accords.

 4 - Retribution License